narakeet/build-video-github-action/README.md

 ### `source-path`

-**Required** Relative path to the main video source file (.yaml or .json); for example `hello-world/script/source.yml`.
+**Required** Relative path to the main video script file (.md for markdown, .yaml for YAML and .json for JSON scripts); for example `hello-world/script/source.md`.
 Do not include the starting slash.

 ### `result-file`